 While explaing and chatting to Sandra and Liz I completely forgot about taking a photo so chased after them and got this selfie.

 A few weeks later Peter Kyle MP was reelected.
 I emailed him about the project and asked if we could meet up.
 His secretary’s reply was very nice but the email contents are stated to be protected by Parliamentary privilege, so I can’t report on it … hopefully I’ll get to meet him sometime in the future.
 In the meantime, nothing has been written on the picture frame yet, so it’s back to square one to originate another Pockets of [Brighton].

 I stood at the same spot as before.
 This time I held up a sign which included Hove.

-Another couple approached me in response to the sign.
+Another couple, Mr and Mrs Mcardle, approached me in response to the sign.
 I explained about what I was doing.
 Mrs Mcardle used to be a history teacher and is well versed in Brighton’s fabled past.
 She wanted to introduce me to a Brighton character and so sent me to find the home of 18th century celebrity bather, Martha Dunn, and told me to visit her gravestone as well.

 Finding Martha’s house was easy enough, but only because Mrs Mcardle took us there.
-A faded blue plaque can be seen on the wall inside a closed-down Patisserie Valerie confirming we were at the right place.
+A faded blue plaque on the wall inside a closed-down Patisserie Valerie confirmed we were at the right place.